Bun implements the

 Salt

-When you useBun.password.hash, a salt is automatically generated and included in the hash.
+Bun.password.hash generates a salt automatically and includes it in the hash.

 bcrypt - Modular Crypt Format